 Total Revenue ÷ Total Views × 1,000 = RPM

-If your video gets 1,000,000 views and your RPM is $5.00, you earn $5,000.
-If your RPM is $20.00, you earn $20,000.
-This is why increasing your RPM is just as important as increasing your views.
+If a video pulls 1,000,000 views and your RPM sits at $5.00, you are making $5,000.
+If your RPM is a juicy $20.00, you just made $20,000.
+That is exactly why working on your RPM is arguably more important than just chasing viral views.

 Key Factors That Influence Your Earnings